MystenLabs/seal/UsingSeal.md

 > Notes on Session Key
 > 1. You can also optionally initialize a `SessionKey` with a passed in `Signer` in the constructor.
 This is useful for classes that extend `Signer`, e.g. `EnokiSigner`.
 > 2. You can optionally set an `mvr_name` value in the `SessionKey`.
 This should be the [Move Package Registry](https://www.moveregistry.com/) name for the package.
 Seal requires the MVR name to be registered to the first version of the package for this to work.
 If this is set, the message shown to the user in the wallet would use the much more readable MVR package name instead of `packageId`.
-> 3. You can optionally store the `SessionKey` object in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) instead of localStorage if you would like to persist `SessionKey` across tabs.
+> 3. You can optionally store the `SessionKey` object in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) instead of localStorage if you would like to persist the `SessionKey` across tabs.
 See usage for `import` and `export` methods in the `SessionKey` class.

 The simplest way to perform decryption is to call the client’s `decrypt` function.
 This function expects a `Transaction` object that invokes the relevant `seal_approve*` functions.
 The transaction must meet the following requirements:
 - It may only call `seal_approve*` functions.